satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 ![WLED default brightness](https://github.com/user-attachments/assets/54f2fe4c-bef1-4bea-9f33-24eaf25af5ef)

 It is also important to make further settings depending on the LED type used, RGB or RGBW.
 For example, when using four-channel LEDs such as SK6812 RGBW instead of three-channel RGB LEDs such as the WS2812b.
-In the LED settings under “White management”--> “White Balance correction”, under “Calculate white channel automatically from RGB”, select “Dual” to actually use the white channel of the LEDs.
+In the LED settings under 'White management'--> 'White Balance correction', under “Calculate white channel automatically from RGB”, select 'Dual' to actually use the white channel of the LEDs.

 ![WLED Withe Balance](https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/assets/68075993/e669d876-a8e2-4dec-9dc1-7675877c46ff)